New Student Orientation for First Year Students

 Students in the School of Arts & Architecture and the School or Theater, Film & Television will have designated sessions available to you based on specific majors.
 If you are unable to attend one of your specific sessions please contact the New Student & Transition Programs Office at (310) 206-6685.
 While you will be able to attend a different session, we cannot guarantee that your departmental counselor will be available to meet with you at that time.

 A component of the New Student Orientation sessions is enrolling in Fall Quarter classes, and many students (and their parents) are concerned about the availability of courses at different session dates.
-Let me take this time to briefly explain how enrollment works at UCLA, and how the New Student Orientation session enrollment works relative to that.
+Here is a brief explanation of how enrollment works at UCLA, and how the New Student Orientation session enrollment works relative to that.

 UCLA students enroll online with a system called URSA.
 The dates of enrollment – who goes first, second and so on – are based on class level.
 If you are a graduating senior, for example, then you have the highest priority (or first time) to enroll, and the times continue to be set by class level (senior, junior, sophomore, first year).